Management of Water Resources

 Water Risk Measures

-The Teijin Group uses the Aqueduct water risk assessment tool of the World Resources Institute to analyze risks at manufacturing sites.
-At the present point in time, there are no sites harboring serious risks, but at sites in regions where there are concerns that water usage might be limited, we are adopting measures such as creating projects to reduce usage in the product cleaning process.
+The Teijin Group uses the Aqueduct water risk assessment tool of the World Resources Institute to analyze risks at manufacturing sites (26 sites).
+Based on a risk analysis conducted at each site, it has been determined that eight sites are located in areas with high water stress levels.
+At such sites, we are adopting measures to reduce risks such as creating projects to reduce usage in the product cleaning process.